osmosis-labs/bindings/packages/bindings/Research.md

 ```

 Swap Estimation takes a list of pools to be used in the swap.
-You set either the input or output as fixed and it will estimate the return on the other side.
+You set either the input or output as fixed, and it will estimate the return on the other side.
 You can either say "how many OSMO do I get for exactly 10 ATOM?" or
 "how many ATOM must I swap to get exactly 30 OSMO?".